Air Alsie

-Air Alsie is a Danish charter airline headquartered in Sønderborg and based at Sønderborg Airport, which operates business jet services.
+Air Alsie is a Danish charter airline headquartered in Sønderborg and based at Sønderborg Airport, which operates VIP and business services.

 Destinations

 Air Alsie operates all scheduled services for its sister brand Alsie Express.

-Since August 2020, Air Alsie also operated scheduled flights on behalf of Lübeck Airport for the virtual airline Lübeck Air to Munich and Stuttgart - and from January 2021 also to Bern and Salzburg - after there were no scheduled operations in Lübeck for several years.
-In March 2023, Lübeck Air announced it would end its ATR flights and seek to start jet operations with another airline thus ending its affiliation with Air Alsie.
+Since August 2020, Air Alsie also operated scheduled flights on behalf of Lübeck Airport for the virtual airline Lübeck Air to Munich and Stuttgart - and from January 2021 also to Bern and Salzburg - as there had been no scheduled operations in Lübeck for several years.
+In March 2023, Lübeck Air announced it would end ATR flights and try to continue operations with another jetliners-equipped airline thus ending its affiliation with Air Alsie.